PathlyLearningPlatform/Backend/README.md

-# What is in this repository
+# What This Repository

-# Services

-# Libraries

-# Documentation
+This repository is a backend for Pathly written in Nestjs and Typescript.

 # How to run